CHKDSK Is Not Available For RAW Drives

 When a partition reads as RAW, it means your operating system cannot read the file system on the drive.
 This could be because the file system is incompatible or has become damaged.
 Until a RAW partition is fixed, the data on the partition is inaccessible unless recovered using a data recovery tool.

 To fix this error, you must format the RAW drive with a new file system.
 Bear in mind that this will delete any data present on it, so make sure you recover what you can first with a data recovery tool.
+Alternatively, you can try using TestDisk as a potential fix.
+In some cases, TestDisk can repair the RAW partition and restore it to its previous state.

 You can use CHKDSK for RAW drives, but only in cases where the NTFS file system is recoverable from the boot sectors at the beginning of each volume on the drive.
 If this is not possible, Windows will display the error message “CHKDSK Is Not Available For RAW Drives”.